Isospectrality and configurational entropy as testing tools for bottom-up AdS/QCD: Bottom-up AdS/QCD test models

 \subsection{Braga deformed Softwall model}

-Despite the success exhibited by the SWM in describing hadronic spectroscopy, form factors, and other phenomenology, decay constants need to be correctly explained.
+Despite SWM's success in describing hadronic spectroscopy, form factors, and other phenomenology, the decay constants $f_n$ must be properly explained.
+In the bottom-up models (HW and SW) framework, $f_n$ are degenerate or increasing, contrasting the experimental behavior, i.e., $f_n$ should decrease with $n$.
+Such a behavior is captured by the so-called \emph{Braga soft wall model}.
 Since decay constants depend on the eigenmode low-$z$ behavior, the dilaton field can be used to overcome this fitting problem.
-In this landscape emerges this SWM deformation, where the dilaton is defined as
+Such a possible dilaton is defined as

 where $\kappa$ is an energy scale that controls the holographic potential high-$z$ behavior and the mass spectrum, i.e., the Regge Trajectories.
 The other two scales, $M$ and $\Gamma$, modify the UV behavior of the dilaton, translated into the potential also, that fixes the eigenmode low-$z$ behavior, improving the holographic decay constants: now they will be decreasing with excitation number, as it is expected from hadronic physics.
 However, including the UV term in the dilaton makes it lose precision in the mass spectrum.
 Thus, modifying the UV region implies that the dilaton field should not be quadratic.
 This idea is explored in \cite{MartinContreras:2021bis}.